FrendaWinter/Operating-System-Concepts/README.md

 In the two-level directory structure, each user has his own user file directory (UFD).
 - The **UFD** s have similar structures, but each lists only the files of a single user.
 - When a user job starts or a user logs in, the **system’s master file directory (MFD)** is searched.
 The **MFD** is indexed by user name or account number, and each entry points to the **UFD** for that user
+  - To delete a file, the operating system confines its search to the local UFD; Thus, it cannot accidentally delete another user’s file that has the same name.

 ![Two level directory](./Assets/image_71.png)

+This structure effectively isolates one user from another.
+- Isolation is an advantage when the users are completely independent.
+- Disadvantage when the users want to cooperate on some task and to access one another’s files

+If access is to be permitted, one user must have the ability to control a file in another user’s directory.

 #### Tree-Structured Directories